haki9975/haki9975/README.md

 ### Hi there 👋

+Full Stack Developer with experience in Ruby on Rails, React/Redux and JavaScript programming.
+Thrives when challenged to create innovative solutions using collaboration and detail management.
+Professional experience documenting commercial and residential construction sites with 3D scanners, cameras and unmanned aerial vehicles(drones).

 <!--
 **haki9975/haki9975** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.